 - Take note of important services included with each contract that could save you time in the future.

-- Look out for mobile apps, online account tools, live chat, call centre times and anything else that could save your business time and money.
+- Look out for mobile apps, online account tools, call centre times and anything else that could save your business time and money.

 6. Apply discounts and compare

 - Check if you’ll get a discount for paying by Direct Debit, or a charge for paying by cash or cheque.

 - Finish by tallying the annual costs, weighing them up against levels of service, and choosing the deal that best suits your business.